essivarjonen/vaccination-exercise/README.md

     cd frontend
     npm start

-opens a browser at http://localhost:3000
+Opens a browser at http://localhost:3000